 4. Send to the appropriate credit bureau

-It is important to send your letter to the credit bureau in which you used to view your credit report.
+It is important to send your letter to the credit bureau with a record of the hard inquiry you want removed.
 Below are the addresses for each bureau:

 P.O.
 Box 740256

 Consumer Dispute Center

 TransUnion Disputes Information Center

 Your street number, street name